Stocks rally, driving Wall Street toward rare winning week

-The S&P 500 was 2.3% higher in midday trading.
+The S&P 500 was 2.4% higher in afternoon trading.
 It’s on pace for a 5.7% gain for the week, though it’s still close to 20% below its record set early this year and hasn’t recouped its loss from the prior week, which was its worst since the early 2020 coronavirus crash.

 Stocks have climbed this week as pressure from rising Treasury yields lets up somewhat and investors speculate the Federal Reserve may not have to be as aggressive about raising interest rates as earlier thought.